falaelcom/raw-profiler/README.md

         avgAvgOsCpu
         maxAvgOsCpu

-- `archivePath` - points to the directory where the log archive zip-files will be stored.
-When the field is not specified, the zip-files are created in the same directory as the log files.
-In order to save newly created zip-files to another location, provide as a value an absolute path or a path that is relative to the home directory of the user who runs the application.

-- `verbosity` - defines the level of output verbosity.
-The possible values are enumerated in `__pf.EVerbosity`:
+`verbosity` possible values:

 - `__pf.EVerbosity.Full = "full" -> default` - will print full profiling stats for each profiling hit
 - `__pf.EVerbosity.Brief = "brief"` - will print tables with summary and info only for the current profiling hit key
 - `__pf.EVerbosity.Log = "log"` - won't print tables, only timestamped titles

-- `buckets` - provides control over which buckets are enabled for logging and lets you override per bucket the default sorting column preference:

-		"buckets":
-		{
-			"myBucket":
-			{
-				"enabled": false,
-			},
-			"myBucket2":
-			{
-				"sortColumn": "total",
-			}
-		}

 By default all buckets are enabled, and all buckets use the default sorting column.

-_The changes in the preferences from `~/__pfconfig` will apply on the next profiling hit._
+_NOTE: The runtime configuration file (usually `~/__pfconfig`) is reloaded asynchronously on profiling hit, but no more often than once every 5 seconds (configurable via `__pfconfig({ refreshSilenceTimeoutMs: <value> })`).
+As a consequence, there is a delay between making runtime configuration changes and seeing the changes taking effect._

 READING LOCAL PROFILING RESULTS
 ==================================================

-- Enable profiling for the first time (works only on the application server)
+- Enable profiling for the first time (works both on the application server and the logging server)

 		user@appServer$ touch ~/__pfenable

-- Disable profiling (works only on the application server)
+- Disable profiling (works both on the application server and the logging server)

 		user@appServer$ mv ~/__pfenable ~/__pfenable.not

-- Reenable profiling (works only on the application server)
+- Reenable profiling (works both on the application server and the logging server)

 		user@appServer$ mv ~/__pfenable.not ~/__pfenable